top of page

 Bride’s mother helps her fasten a necklace as a friend looks on

-Meanwhile, just outside, the groom was smiling beneath a canopy of pumpkins and seasonal leaves.
-These fleeting interactions hold so much texture.
-There’s something wonderful about photographing this part of the day, when the light is still fresh and the nerves are high.
+Meanwhile, just outside, the groom chatted nervously with his best man.
+There’s something wonderful about photographing this part of the day, the expectation and the nerves are equally high.

 Groom and best man outside hotel with autumn leaves and boutonnières